samuller/pgmerge/ideas.md

 - Names:
   - [x] Exact: each file has name of table and contains all data destined for that table.
   - [ ] Conceptual: each filename describes application/business logic concept and configuration specifies final table/s.

+## Command-line

+- Table selection:
+  - [x] command-line should support either single table or all tables.
+  - [ ] Config should be used for finer control.
+- [ ] Export and import capabilities should always match.